Turtlebox vs EcoXgear Defender

 Winner: ecoXgear Defender

-The Turtlebox 2 keeps features minimal, instead focusing on its robust durability.
+The Turtlebox Gen 3 keeps its features minimal, instead focusing on its robust durability.
 Aside from multi-speaker pairing, there aren’t any additional features offered.
 In contrast, the ecoXgear Defender is packed with features, some more noteworthy than others.
-It too, offers multispeaker pairing, but also has built-in lights and an on-speaker EQ toggle that lets you jump between three distinct sound profiles.
+It, too, offers multispeaker pairing, but also has built-in lights and an on-speaker EQ toggle that lets you jump between three distinct sound profiles.
 There are also novel features like a built-in flashlight and bottle opener.

 Controls, Connectivity & App Support

-The Turtlebox 2 and Defender have similar controls and connectivity, and while the Defender comes with a companion app, there is limited control over the speaker when using it.
+The Turtlebox Gen 3 and Defender have similar controls and connectivity, and while the Defender comes with a companion app, there is limited control over the speaker when using it.
 Keep reading as we further break down the differences in these areas.

 • Bluetooth version